 | Above 8.0 | Far too high, barely any disinfection |

-Test strips: dip a dry strip 30 cm deep for 1 second, hold horizontal and compare after exactly 15 seconds.
-Good for daily checks.
+Test strips (quick): dip a dry strip 30 cm deep for 1 second, hold horizontal and compare after exactly 15 seconds.
+Cheap and good for daily checks.

 Digital pH tester: accurate to 0.01.
 Calibrate every 2 to 4 weeks with a pH 7.0 buffer solution.
 Best for serious pool maintenance.